 Implement program evaluation as designed.

-Assist program leadership in the process of analyzing program data, and based on that analysis, assist in making recommendations for improvements in program offerings.
+Assist supervisor in the process of analyzing program data, and based on that analysis, assist in making recommendations for improvements in program offerings.

 Communicate evaluation findings to constituents as appropriate.

 Provide input in planning the structure of delivering educational programs via various methods.

 Assist in the planning of Family Development programs and events.

 Assist supervisor in initiating effective professional relationships with other agencies and organizations that promote effective communication to facilitate continued programming efforts.